What is Safety Minimum Price (SMP)?

 - For events & holidays identified by PriceLabs, we take the maximum of a 3-week range.

-Non-holiday Dates
+Non-holiday and Non-repeating Holiday Dates

 Imagine you want to calculate what your SMP will be for Aug 15, 2025 (Friday).
 Following are step by step process to calculate the same -